IsaacRWI/Cat-Stories-Video-Generator/README.md

 This time the superpower the cat is getting is the ability to see the number of times a person has killed another person.
 Format:
 The format for your response should be split into the 4 scenes, with each scene having a background, the characters in it, and the dialogue.
-With the dialogue not exceeding 7 sentences per scene and each sentence not exceeding 7 words, and the amount of characters per scene not exceeding 2.
+With the dialogue not exceeding 7 sentences per scene and each sentence not exceeding 15 words, and the amount of characters per scene not exceeding 2.
-Also avoid using punctuations except question marks, and separate long sentences that would have used commas into multiple lines by the same character.
+Also separate long sentences that would have used commas into multiple lines by the same character.
 Example:
 A good example of an exchange in scene 2 would be:
 Character 1: "you can see people's kill count?"
-Character 1: "what are you supposed to use that for" Character 2: "ikr i work in a library"
+Character 1: "what are you supposed to use that for"
+Character 2: "ikr i work in a library"
 Character 1: "you could keep the books safe from serial killers"
 Character 2: "yeah maybe i'll find the guy who killed my plants"